 Linklater’s no-stress walk ‘n’ talk movie is also a ‘you are there’ travelogue, and perfect romance material.
 Flitting between discussion topics, Jesse and Céline prove equally glib and expressive, alternating between random subjects and cautious attempts to learn about the other person.
 Each is eager to seem experienced and open-minded.
 They register a heightened awareness of their presumed different aims in life, their different nationalities.
 They encounter various adventures on the streets, including a fortuneteller and a poet-panhandler.
 When Jesse angles toward accelerating the relationship — he only has a few hours — Céline is obviously interested.
 They end up at the amusement park with the giant Ferris wheel, where things get serious.
 Without exchanging addresses or phone numbers, they agree to meet again, at the same place, six months later.

 Fans of the Before movies do what romantic moviegoers usually do, which is compare themselves to the idealized people on screen.
 This movie makes us think about the role of ‘open conversation’ in a long- term relationship.
-It’s important that partners get their feelings out, but there’s a fine line between honesty and taking the opportunity to hurl petty abuse.
-Jesse and Céline get pretty rough, close to the line where words are said that cannot be taken back.
+It’s important that partners get their feelings out, but there’s a fine line between honesty and seizing an opportunity to hurl petty abuse.
+Jesse and Céline get pretty rough, close to saying words that cannot be taken back.
 Some fans would rather the relationship have remained in the mode of starry-eyed flirtation games, but this final section gives the series needed weight.
-Neither spouse is really an ideal, as he is a self-satisfied author and she is too quick to protest that she’s a great woman of green activism, brought low by motherhood.
-Jesse & Céline have become adults that must hash out their differences, compromise and forgive.
+Neither spouse is really an ideal, as he is a self-satisfied author and she is too quick to protest that motherhood has squashed her potential As a great woman of green activism.
+The adult Jesse & Céline must hash out their differences, compromise and forgive.